epfl-ada/ada-2020-project-milestone-p3-p3_ada-or-nada/README.md

 **Week 3:** Compute the needed values for the follower-followee network analysis and check all question results to draw conclusions

 **7. Organization within the team**

+Borja will be first in charge of the data visualization and Andréa will perform exploratory data analysis.
+Once it is done, they will share their results, datasets and conclusions with Nada.
+Nada will do the plots for the circadian rythm question and Borja will make the plots and computations for the attention vs. productivity question.
+Andréa will analyse the follower and followee network and Nada will check the answers and plots for all questions to prepare the conclusions.
+Finally, all team members will share their work and conclusions together.